owaismahmudi/datasciencecoursera/codebook.md

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (`timeBodyAccJerkXYZ` and `timeBodyGyroJerkXYZ`).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (`timeBodyAccMag`, `timeGravityAccMag`, `timeBodyAccJerkMag`, `timeBodyGyroMag`, `timeBodyGyroJerkMag`).

-Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing `frequencyBodyAccXYZ`, `frequencyBodyAccJerkXYZ`, `frequencyBodyGyroXYZ`, `frequencyBodyAccJerkMag`, `frequencyBodyGyroMag`, `frequencyBodyGyroJerkMag.
+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing `frequencyBodyAccXYZ`, `frequencyBodyAccJerkXYZ`, `frequencyBodyGyroXYZ`, `frequencyBodyAccJerkMag`, `frequencyBodyGyroMag`, `frequencyBodyGyroJerkMag`.
 (Note the 'frequency' to indicate frequency domain signals).

 These signals were used to estimate variables of the feature vector for each pattern:
 'XYZ' is used to denote 3-axial signals in the X, Y and Z directions.